Embassy of India

 Capacity Building and Human Resource Development

-11. India has been providing significant number of training slots to CI under the Indian Technical & Economic Cooperation (ITEC) Programme; 80 in the current year 2015-16.
-Government of India through Indian Council for Cultural Relations (ICCR) have also given 11 fully paid scholarships to Ivorian youth to pursue undergraduate and post graduate studies in India.
-Apart from this, several Ivorian students have also undergone training courses under the IAFS mechanism.
+7. India has been providing significant number of training slots to CI under the Indian Technical & Economic Cooperation (ITEC) Programme; 80 in the year 2015-16.
+Government of India through Indian Council for Cultural Relations (ICCR) have also extended 11 fully paid scholarships to Ivorian youth to pursue undergraduate and post graduate studies in India.
+Apart from this, several Ivorian students have also undergone training courses under the India-Africa Forum Summit (IAFS) mechanism.

-12. India is fast becoming an important learning center for Ivorian students, particularly for ICT studies besides Commerce and Management degrees.
-Over 500 Ivorian students went to India for studies on self-financing basis in the last three years.
+8. India is fast becoming an important learning center for Ivorian students, particularly for ICT studies besides Commerce and Management degrees.
+Around 1000 Ivorian students went to India for studies on self-financing basis in the last three years.
 Under the PAN African e-Network Project, around 50 Ivorian students have been pursuing higher studies through distant learning faculties at the University of Cocody.
 A tele-medical consultation facility with prominent hospitals in India has been established at Youpogon Hospital in Abidjan.

-14. There are estimated over 1500 Indian nationals residing in CI.
+10. There are estimated over 1500 Indian nationals residing in CI.
 Most of them are engaged in mining, manufacturing, trading and general merchandise business.
-Eight (8) Indian Army officers are working with the UN Operations in Cote d’Ivoire (UNOCI).
-There are also 17 Indians working with African Development Bank which returned to Abidjan in 2014.
+There Indians working with African Development Bank which returned to Abidjan in 2014.
 ISKCON, Geeta Ashram and Art of Living have their setup in Abidjan.
 Indian community also patronizes a temple in Abidjan.
 There are three Indian restaurants in Abidjan.